Summit Healthcare provides caring cancer treatment and preventive cancer screenings right here in your community.

 When you begin having annual mammograms depends on your family medical history and current risk for breast cancer.
 If your mother was diagnosed with breast cancer in her 30s, your doctor will likely recommend you begin annual screenings before women with average risk.

-“We encourage you to determine your lifetime risk using the Breast Cancer Risk Assessment Tool from the National Cancer Institute,” says Mary Ann Andresen, RT, (R)(M)(BD), Lead Mammographer with Women’s Imaging at Summit Healthcare Regional Medical Center.
+“We encourage you to determine your lifetime risk using the Breast Cancer Risk Assessment Tool from the National Cancer Institute,” says Mary Ann Andresen, RT, (R)(M)(BD), Lead Mammographer with Women’s Imaging at Summit Healthcare.
 “Discuss these results with your primary care doctor and talk about screenings.”

 When you’re ready for your first mammogram, Summit Healthcare has options for you, including breast tomosynthesis, or 3-D imaging, which captures images of the breast at various angles to create a more accurate image of breast tissue.
 Stacked together, these cross sections, or slices, give radiologists a good look at what’s going on beneath the surface.